PR Scanning

 <Step title="Filter to Changed Regions">

-Only findings that overlap with changed lines are reported.
-New files are included entirely;
+Only findings that directly overlap with actually changed lines in the diff are reported — there

 </Step>